 Meet the Mentors

 I joined the STEP program because I wanted to be a successful college student and get all the resources and information to be one.
 It made my freshman year more manageable and less stressful.
 It helped improve my communication and time management skills as well.
-As a second-year STEP peer mentor, I am excited to allow other first-year students.
-I had a great experience with STEP and I hope to help others have an amazing experience as I did.
+As a third-year STEP peer mentor, I am excited to allow other first-year students.
+I had a great experience with STEP, and I hope to help others have an amazing experience as I did.

 Hello, my name is Natalia Caron.
 I am from Lowell, Massachusetts and I am currently a senior here at Salem State University.
 I am majoring in early childhood education in the 4+1 program, with a double major in geography.
 As a freshman, being a part of STEP was probably the best decision I made.
 This program has helped me to succeed in all aspects of my life, not just academics.
 My STEP coach helped me to get involved on campus and it even resulted in me becoming the president of the education club!
 I am so excited to be working with everyone this year and being able to lend a helping hand when needed.
 I hope to be able to make everyone’s first year here at Salem State the best it can be!

 Hello there!
 My name is Will Reagan.
 I am a Junior from Rockland Massachusetts on the south shore.
 I will study business in Paris for the fall semester and return to campus in the spring.
 I joined STEP in my first year as a mentee and it was such a helpful resource for me.
 Especially with everything going on (The thing that shall not be named).
 I now hope to improve my skills as a mentor to better help incoming freshmen as they transition to college.